soundstarrain/soundstarrain/README.md

 - **Robust Machine Learning & Representation Learning**\
   Task-aware representations, latent recovery, and certified robustness to missing information and bounded perturbations.

-- **Learning Dynamics & Model Adaptation**\
-  How data order and optimization shape learning, and how model behavior can be edited, steered, and transferred across models.

 - **Machine Translation & Multilingual NLP**\
   Context-aware translation and evaluation, with a focus on preserving meaning and style across languages, including ACGN localization.